barbaraaboagye/My-MachineLearning-Journey/README.md

 ## WEB SCRAPING : Sep 18 to

 - Sep 25: This is hard.
 I am currently just watching videos.
 I tried to scrape data off Twitter but it looks like the API is currently not working.
 I want to use this knowledge or skill to get scholarship data from universities or scholarship sites.
 Let's see how it goes.
 I haven't written any codes yet.
 Just watching videos at the moment.
+- Sep 26 : How to use Find and Find_All to find information from a website